 During the current crisis, there has been a stream of notices, advice and guidance from the CAA, EASA and pilot organisations.
 It can be difficult to filter out the specific issues that affect private pilots, i.e. those with PPL, LAPL etc. and also spot what’s missing.
 It’s very easy to mix these up with derogations for commercial pilots.
-The CAA has provided some exemption guidance in a simpler and easier to digest summary format in CAP1319.
+The CAA provided some exemption guidance in a simpler and easier to digest summary format in CAP 1946.

 I’ve tried to simplify and clarify the key points below.
 This is a fairly fast changing situation, so while I have done my best you should beware that the statements below may already be incorrect or out of date.

 For those who return to flying with an expired rating, then a short flight with an examiner will be required.
 This is a proficiency check rather than a skill test and can/should include some element of instruction.
 Although many pilots prefer to avoid anything considered a test, perhaps combining this with a general de-rusting/club check may be no bad thing.
 After all, the proficiency check is permitted to include some element of instruction.

-Medical Certificate expiry dates extended to 22 November
+Medical Certificate expiry dates no longer extended

 In the days before pan-European regulations and licences from JAR and EASA, the UK simply issued its own ICAO compliant licences.
 These older UK PPLs remain valid even today, although most pilots would have converted.